The human body is a vastly complex interelated system, requiring more than a fix-by-the-part approach.

 Surgeons who become "Fellows of the College" have passed a comprehensive

-evaluation of their surgical training and skills.
-They also have demonstrated
+evaluation of their surgical training and skills; they also have demonstrated

 their commitment to high standards of ethical conduct.
 This evaluation